mr-nart/Kingmaker/Quests/Meetings Galore.md

 Greater Terms: As Lesser, but in addition:
 - Lord Uthred Lodovka is granted a Leadership Position, preferably Warden

-## House Orlovsky
+## House Medvyed
 **Lesser Offer**:
-- 5 RP, 2 Stone Commodities and either a 3rd Stone or 1 Ore on the Kingdom's first turn.
+- 1 Food Commodity, and 3 Lumber Commodities on the Kingdom's first turn.

 Lesser Terms:
-- Accept no offers from House Surtova or House Lodovka. (negotiable but only for deals with House Lodovka, not for deals with House Surtova)
-- Do not officially recognize King Noleski Surtova as the rightful ruler of Brevoy. (non-negotiable)
-- Report all dragon sightings to House Orlovsky. (negotiable)
+- The Kingdom must be Trained in Wilderness.
+- Worship of Erastil and the Green Faith must be allowed in the Kingdom.
+If the Kingdom has official religions, Erastil and the Green Faith must be among them.

 **Greater Offer**: As Lesser, but in addition:
-- The Kingdom Starts with Diplomatic Relations with House Orlovsky.
+- The Kingdom Starts with Diplomatic Relations with House Medvyed.
-- If the Kingdom attempts to Establish Trade Agreement with House Orlovsky, the result is increased one degree of success.
+- If the Kingdom attempts to Establish Trade Agreement with House Medvyed, the result is increased one degree of success.
-- 5 Additional RP on the Kingdom's first turn  10 RP, and 2 Stone Commodities after half a year.
-(Kingdom Turn 7)
+- 1 Food Commodity and 1 Lumber Commodity each season for the first year.
+(Every 3 turns, 4 times total.)
+- The Kingdom's Capital starts with a free Shrine to either Erastil or the Green Faith.

 Greater Terms: As Lesser, but in addition:
-- House Orlovsky may choose a candidate for a Leadership role in the Party's Kingdom.
-- If House Orlovsky ever makes a claim for rulership for Brevoy the Party's Kingdom will support the claim. (non-negotiable)
+- Accept no offers from House Surtova.
+- Do not officially support any individual as the rightful King of Brevoy.
+- The Church of Erastil's offers must both be accepted in full.
+- The Kingdom will make it illegal to despoil or disturb the habitats of peaceful fey.

 ## Church of Gorum
 **Lesser Offer**: